 Our Coast to Coast self guided tours are independent walking holidays.
 You walk from west to east through stunning scenery, crossing the Lake District, Yorkshire Dales and North York Moors National Parks.

 Typically you travel to the village of St Bees on the Cumbria coast and overnight ready to start your walk the following morning.
 The route follows the coastline before heading east and entering the Lake District National Park.
 The Lake District is home to spectacular lake and mountain scenery.
 Although not high the mountains are rugged with steep footpaths.
 From Shap the Coast to Coast route levels to cross the undulating farmland between the Lake District and Yorkshire Dales, where the high ground returns but with less exerting ascents.
 At Richmond you leave the Dales and walk across the low lying Vale of Mowbray to Ingleby Cross and the beginning of the North York Moors.
 From here the trail leads you on a roller coaster ride across the heather covered hills to the North Sea and Robin Hoods Bay.

-Each night on the trail you stay in a different location in prebooked selected walker friendly accommodation, with full English breakfast provided.
+Each night on the trail you stay in a different location in prebooked selected walker friendly accommodation, with breakfast provided.
 Your luggage is collected daily and moved to your next accommodation.
 The minibus service will also transfer you with your luggage if you are ill or injured.

 The terrain on this trail is a diversity of rocky mountain paths, limestone plateau’s, country lanes, rolling hillsides and farmland.
 If you are contemplating the Coast to Coast walk and would like to gain a better idea of its landscapes and terrain please click on Coast to Coast photo diary.